Zhaohua Temple: History

-Construction of the temple began in 1397 during the time of the Ming Dynasty with expansion and rebuilding occurring during Ming Zheng Tong's reign (AD 1436).
+Construction of the temple began in 1397 during the time of the Ming dynasty with expansion and rebuilding occurring during Ming Zheng Tong's reign (AD 1436).
 This expansion transformed the temple into a spectacular Buddhist shrine, and earned it the name "Zhaohua Temple" in recognition of its architectural and spiritual significance.

 The structure is made from a combination of stone and brick, but also includes magnificent wooden structures.
 The various halls, such as King Hall, are richly decorated with glass tiles, ridges, cornices and even gold.
-Within the 248.5 square meters of the main hall of the Zhaohua Temple building are a number of vast paintings of armoured generals such as Qin Shubao of the Tang Dynasty and Yuchi Gong.
+Within the 248.5 square meters of the main hall of the Zhaohua Temple building are a number of vast paintings of armoured generals such as Qin Shubao of the Tang dynasty and Yuchi Gong.
 The rear wall of the Hall is over 36 square meters and painted with murals in the form of comics, vividly portraying characters from Buddhism, Taoism, Confucianism gods, and the human Empress Baiguan.

-In 1930 a Norwegian painter discovered the Zhaohua Temple mural and made copies of all the murals.
-Zhaohua Temple and its murals stand as a testament to the artistic heritage of the Ming Dynasty.
+In 1930, a Norwegian painter discovered the Zhaohua Temple mural and made copies of all the murals.